kingsquare/communibase-connector-php/README.md

 "selectors" may be provided [MongoDb style](http://docs.mongodb.org/manual/reference/method/db.collection.find/#db.collection.find) as array-definitions.

 "params" is a key value store for e.g. fields, limit, page and/or sort .
 See [API docs](https://api.communibase.nl/docs/) for more details.
+In addition to the nodeJS version of this paramater, the fields value may also be an array of fields.
+This will work more intuitively in PHP environments.

 ```